urtuba/the_c_programming_language/README.md

 ### 05. Copy The Text
 Simple program to practice <em>getchar()</em> and <em>putchar()</em> which are character input and output functions.
 It takes a string and prompts the same.

+### 06. Character Counter
+Counts number of characters in a given input text.
+Type your text and send EOF signal.
+(Control+D for Linux)

+### 07. Line Counter
+Counts numbers of tab characters, new lines and spaces in a given text.